wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

 ??? note "getDashboards"
-    This operation returns a JSON representation of the list of dashboards, including their names, IDs, and more. getDashboards
+    This operation returns a JSON representation of the list of dashboards, including their names, IDs, and more.
     <table>
         <tr>
             <th>Parameter Name</th>